 Recall that we aim to have a single designated party to homomorphically evaluate a universal circuit over encrypted values.
 Towards achieving this, the parties require five kinds of magic states.
-These include ancilla zero states, P magic states, T magic states, H magic state and gadgets γ .
+These include ancilla zero states, P magic states, T magic states, T magic state and gadgets $\gamma$ .
 In this section, we show how the parties can prepare these states using a secure-with-identifiable-abort protocol.
-In all magic states protocol, an output will be given to only two parties: the server P1 and cMPC.
-In Section 7.1 we show how to prepare ancilla zero state and P magic state, in Section 7.2 we show how prepare H magic state, in Section 7.3 we show how to prepare gadget states preparation, and in Section 7.4 we show how to prepare T magic states.
+In all magic state preparation protocols, an output will be given to only two parties: the server $P_1$ and cMPC.
+In Section 7.1 we show how to prepare ancilla zero state and P magic state, in Section 7.2 we show how prepare T magic states.
 To simplify the presentation, all protocols will prepare a single magic state.
 These, however, can be easily generalized to create more magic states using the same number of rounds.